 Octet Rule:- The tendency for atoms to have eight electrons in the valence shell is known as the octet rule.

-Duplet Rule:- The tendency for atoms to have two electrons in the valence shell is known as the duplet rule the bond formed due to sharing of electrons is called a covalent bond.
+Duplet Rule:- The tendency for atoms to have two electrons in the valence shell is known as the duplet rule the bond formed due to the sharing of electrons is called a covalent bond.

-Single Covalent bond Example
+Single Covalent Bond Example

 The bond which is formed by sharing one pair of electrons is called a single covalent bond.